Items related to Competitive Authoritarianism: Hybrid Regimes after...

 Seller rating 5 out of 5 stars 5-star rating, Learn more about seller ratings

 Hardcover.
 Condition: new.
 Hardcover.
 Based on a detailed study of 35 cases in Africa, Asia, Latin America, and post-communist Eurasia, this book explores the fate of competitive authoritarian regimes between 1990 and 2008.
 It finds that where social, economic, and technocratic ties to the West were extensive, as in Eastern Europe and the Americas, the external cost of abuse led incumbents to cede power rather than crack down, which led to democratization.
 Where ties to the West were limited, external democratizing pressure was weaker and countries rarely democratized.
 In these cases, regime outcomes hinged on the character of state and ruling party organizations.
 Where incumbents possessed developed and cohesive coercive party structures, they could thwart opposition challenges, and competitive authoritarian regimes survived; where incumbents lacked such organizational tools, regimes were unstable but rarely democratized.
 Based on a qualitative study of 35 cases in Africa, Asia, Latin America, and post-communist Eurasia, this book explores the fate of competitive authoritarian regimes between 1990 and 2008.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+Shipping may be from our Sydney, NSW warehouse or from our UK or US warehouse, depending on stock availability.
 Seller Inventory # 9780521882521

 Contact seller